atulchavan10000/selenium-grid-docker-compose/README.md

 5: After stopping the docker compose you will see videos recorded on this path on you local machine ./tmp/videos
 This folder needs to be created where the docker-compose file is present.

+6: You can also run tests with maven
+   With eclipse Run As "maven test"